05 August 2018

 (BDC Postcard Collection)

 The Hilton Head Rear Range Light is also called the Leamington Light.
-It is located Hole 5 of the Arthur Hills Golf Course in Palmetto Dunes Plantation.
+It is located on Hole 5 of the Arthur Hills Golf Course in Palmetto Dunes Plantation.
 During World War II a unit of the Coast Guard 6th Naval District Mounted Beach Patrol watched for German submarines from Camp McDougall which was located around the rear range light beginning in 1942.

 (Hunting Island by Culp, 1950s; copyright owned by BDC)